outdreamer/build-a-cure-1/docs/specific/math_terms.md

 ## Core Shapes

+	- vector: intersection of attributes value & direction
+	- tensor:
+	- set: accretion of objects
+	- unit: lower-dimensional composable threshold for differentiation, syncing, & aggregation of filters (has overlap with interface)
+	- map: set of possible transform networks connecting two sets
+	- value: difference
+	- boundary: stabilized outer range of combinations produceable with internal components

 	- line
 	- angle
-	- vector
-	- tensor
-	- set
-	- unit
-	- map
-	- value
-	- boundary

 	- algebraic structures: a group of operations having finite inputs on a set (the algebra refers to the set itself being operated on)